 Today though I’m writing about Stowe House in Buckinghamshire which is just…vast!
 The moment you make your way up the drive, the sheer size of the estate hits you.
 It takes quite some time until you actually you see the main house such is the length of the drive, although ‘house’ is a bit of an understatement really.

-When I shot a wedding at Stowe House in May, the ceremony took place in the Music Room, the reception took place at the rear of the house with views almost as far as the eye can see, and the wedding breakfast took place in the Marble Hall.
+When I shot a wedding at Stowe House in September 2017, the ceremony took place in the Marble Saloon, the reception took place at the rear of the house with views almost as far as the eye can see, and the wedding breakfast took place in the Dining Room.
 The settings, as you’ll probably agree, are just breath taking and guests were still showing their amazement well into the evening.

 There’s no shortage of places to take the couple for a more intimate shoot of just the two of them.
 It seems that around every corner on the grounds there’s a picturesque bridge across a river, or a magnificent stone folly (of which there are many!).